antoni909/README.md/CF201/read-05.md

     c.
 Medium Contrast- for long spans of time, improves readability

 ### Foreground color - specify the color of the Text inside an Element.

     - color: (values: rgb, hex code, color names);

-### Background color - if no background color specified color is transparent by default.
+### Background color - if no background color specified color is transparent by default

     - background-color: (values: rgb, hex code, color names || hsl, hsla);

   1. Property - HSL Colors are Hue, Saturation, Lightness in this order

     - Hue: expressed as an angle 0-360